×

 Dr. Mona Wigins is a doctor of nursing practice, fertility awareness educator, and cycle coach.
 With over 17 years of medical experience, her passion and goal in life is to empower women to shamelessly embrace their bodies and divine feminine wisdom through cyclical living, fertility awareness, and holistic health education.

-Mona first came to fertility awareness after years of struggling with irritable bowel syndrome, mental health issues, and significant side effects from hormonal birth control.
+Mona first came to fertility awareness after years of struggling with IBS, mental health, and significant side effects from hormonal birth control.
 Fertility awareness has helped her to find true health, freedom, and confidence in her body and she is dedicated to sharing this valuable information with others.
 She teaches CM, BBT, cervix positioning, and LH testing and offers both one-one-one and self-study courses.
-You can learn more about working with Dr. Mona on her websiteand can follow her on social media - facebook & instagram.
-If you found this post helpful & would like to thank Mona while receiving a special discount, shop Tempdrop with Mona’s discount code.
+Learn more on Dr. Mona's website or facebook & instagram.
+If you found this article helpful & would like to thank Mona while receiving a special discount, shop Tempdrop with Mona’s discount code.

 You might also be interested in